Patagonia Hiking, Kayaking, and Glamping Multisport

-You will receive a Travel Guide with all the rendezvous hotel and additional information you’ll need to prepare for your epic trip!
+You will receive a Travel Guide with all the rendezvous hotel, transportation recommendations, and additional information you’ll need to prepare for your epic trip!

 Your adventure begins and ends in Puerto Natales (PNT)

 Day 1: Arrival.
 We will rendezvous as a group at 6pm on Day 1.
 It is highly recommended to arrive the day before.
-You will be picked up at the Puerto Natales, Chile upon arrival and transferred to our Rendezvous Hotel.
+Depending on your travel arrangements, you will be picked up at either the Puerto Natales Airport or Bus Station upon arrival and transferred to our Rendezvous Hotel.
 You are responsible for booking your pre-tour hotel.

 Day 9: Departure.
-Plan to fly out of Puerto Natales anytime on Day 9.
-We will have one transfer to the Puerto Natales airport today.
+Plan to depart Puerto Natales anytime on Day 9.
+We will have one transfer to the Puerto Natales airport and Bus Station today.
 You are responsible for booking your post-tour hotel